 Looking through the abiotic prism, for example, The Nature Conservancy protected a 1,126-acre ranch in the Smoke Hole Canyon, a remote 20-mile long valley along the Potomac River in West Virginia.
 The resilient features are numerous: It’s an anomalous microclimate for the East Coast, as it sits in a rain shadow and gets just 30 or so inches of rain a year and so is a dry prairie.
 It has a diversity of land forms, ridges, steep slopes, micro-climates, and cliffs.
 And while much of the limestone soil in West Virginia was cleared by farmers to plant crops, the Smoke Hole remained wooded and is still blanketed with limestone and the plants that thrive in the nutrient-rich soil.
 That’s why there are 120 rare plants, animals, and ecological communities.

 But the Smoke Hole is not immune to climate change.
-A devastating outbreak of woolly adelgids, which was driven by warmer temperatures
+A devastating outbreak of woolly adelgids, which was driven by warmer temperatures and killed hemlocks, found its way to the forest there.

 The mercurial nature of how life will adapt to climate change is always going to be part crapshoot.